cph-js284/UFOblog/README.md

 st_distance return a distance between two points in meters
 st_contains returns a boolean indicating whether or not a point is inside or not inside a defined area
 st_buffer creates and area around a givin coordinate or area around a defined(geo-object) area.
 Works only in SRID 0
-st_GeomFromText,st_AsText convert back and forth between “normal” text and the internal representation of a mysql coordinate
+st_GeomFromText, st_AsText convert back and forth between “normal” text and the internal representation of a mysql coordinate

 The only reason we convert back and forth is to get a buffer around the specific point, due to the fact the st_buffer can not work with SRID 4326 (the globe), however we only we only used the buffer as a rough filtering tool to distinguish between inside and outside of the selected area.
 Mysql can use its own index when using st_contains to see if a point is inside the buffer, when measuring the distance to each point, then the profile tells us that it has been going through all the rows - with the buffer, it does not.